 Wayne would win a single Oscar, earning just one other nomination in a career that should have brought him a second Oscar, and at least another four or five nominations.
 He was as much an actor as he was an American, a patriot in the truest sense of the word.

-He would from time to time wander outside his comfort zone with performances in The Conqueror (1955), a disaster and later in his career after turning down the title role in Dirty Harry (1971) he made a couple of rip offs of the film, placing him in modern-day as a tough cop, both McQ (1972) and Brannigan (1973) failed miserably.
+He would, from time to time, wander outside his comfort zone with performances in The Conqueror (1955), a disaster, and later in his career after turning down the title role in Dirty Harry (1971) he made a couple of rip-offs of the film, placing him in modern-day as a tough cop, both McQ (1972) and Brannigan (1973) failed miserably.

-How does one last in Hollywoods from the silent cinema through the seventies without talent?
+How does one last in Hollywood from the silent cinema through the seventies without talent?
 You do not, plain and simple.
 I remember after he died reading an article that stated John Wayne: American.
 I would go one better and say Wayne was America, at least the way Americans hoped they could be.
 In order of preference, here is the list of top John Wayne movies that showcase his talent.

 1. The Searchers (1956)